wocsa/cyberjutsu/langs/fr_FR/techniques.md

 less $FILE1
 ```

-French Translation of 'read each newline coming into the file then press 'q' to
+read each newline coming into the file then press 'q' to quit
-quit'

 ```bash
 tail -f $FILE1
 ```

-1. French Translation of 'filter'
+1. filter

-French Translation of 'catch lines in a file with a given keyword'
+catch lines in a file with a given keyword

 ```bash
 grep $FILENAME $KEYWORD
 ```

-1. French Translation of 'pipe chain'
+1. pipe chain

 chain two commands give the result of the first command to the second one.